Mamata2507/rick-and-morty/README.md

 # Rick and Morty

-An website where you can view locations and residents using [this](https://rickandmortyapi.com/) API
+A website where you can view locations and residents in Rick and Morty, 🤪 Wubbalubbadubdub!
+Built with using [this](https://rickandmortyapi.com/) API.

 ## How to run